Rizama-Victor/Modelling-and-Simulation-of-Polar-Robot-RRP/README.md

 ## 🔍 Project Overview

-Robotics has emerged as a transformational field that integrates mechanical and electrical engineering and computer science to create autonomous machines.
+Robotics has emerged as a transformational field that integrates mechanical, electrical engineering and computer science to create autonomous machines.
 The spherical robot is one of the various robotic designs available today, with its unique structure where the three joints typically feature a revolute-revolute-prismatic (RRP) configuration with intersecting axes, enabling a spherical workspace.
 This robot configuration is valued for its agility in automation and exploration, amongst other uses.
 Therefore, the purpose of this project is to model and simulate the kinematics of a spherical robot with an RRP configuration.

 ---